-During 2020, the Board met seven times and acted by unanimous written consent ten times.
+During 2021, the Board met seven times and acted by unanimous written consent eight times.
 All of the directors attended at least 75% of the meetings of the Board and Board committees on which they served during the periods in which they served.
-Directors are expected to attend each annual meeting of stockholders, and all of the directors then serving on the Board joined the 2020 annual meeting of stockholders.
+Directors are expected to attend each annual meeting of stockholders, and all of the directors then serving on the Board (with the exception of Ms. Perez-Carlton) joined the 2021 annual meeting of stockholders.